 You can also use the "Compare by" drop-down menu to add another dimension to your report.
-For example, compare by course to see which items are most popular in different courses, or compare by term to track trends over time.
+For example, compare by course to see which items are most popular in different courses etc.

 How are students counted in the Engagement Report?

 The Engagement Report reports on your account usage using two metrics: the number of sessions and the number of unique users.

 - Students who access Credo's multimedia via an IP authentication, proxy, or referring URL are counted each time they open a new session.
 For example, if a student accesses Credo's multimedia on a LibGuide one week, then accesses again the following week (a new session) - this will be counted as two sessions.